AAShayon/Ans_cli/README.md

    - Install Sprite MCP (for testing - optional)
    - Get API keys for selected services
    - Configure the tool

+**Note**: For completely free usage, select "Cloud models (OpenRouter API, free service, no GPU required)" when prompted.
+No credit card is required to use OpenRouter's free tier models!

 ### Method 2: Manual Installation